content creation companies · creator economy

 What Do 8 Named External Sources Say?

-The external picture we treat as canonical.
+The outside view we treat as canon.

 Which 10 Sponsors Are Most Active in the Niche?

-The most active sponsors measured by deal count.
+The most active sponsors by deal count.

 Source: Influencer Advisory first-party coverage from a sample of ten brands.

-Eight of the top ten are direct-to-consumer subscription brands.
-The pattern is consistent across niches in our coverage.
+Eight of the top ten are direct-to-consumer sign-up brands.

 How Are 14,431 Creators Split Across 5 Tiers?